Overview

 Schedule events

-In other words, everything you need to do with Accounts, Contacts, or Events can be done from within the Account Details view for a selected account.
+In other words, everything you need to do with Accounts, Contacts, or Events can be done starting from within the Account Details view for a selected account.
 The acronym, ACE, also suggests the logical order for working with accounts, contacts and events.

 Following the ACE process provides the additional benefit of confirming the association between your account and the correct contacts as you go.
 In fact, the ACE process ties many components together, unifying contacts and accounts to any events, call notes, or expenses.